YJwong325/Yahoo-Finance-Dividend-Data-Compiler/README.md

 - Pandas
 - Gooey for GUI

-# Choosing to use Gooey
+### Choosing to use Gooey
 I chose to use Gooey as a tool to make the script accessible to non-technical users quickly.
 With a Graphical User Interface, non-technical users can use the dividend data compiler without having to rewrite the code to suit their individual needs.

+Cosmetic improvements are introduced in future iterations of the application once the core functionality is complete and fully functional.

 # Disclaimer
 - This is a personal project that uses the yfinance Python library to access publicly available stock data on Yahoo Finance.